Euxoa atristrigata (Smith, 1890)

 Photograph copyright: Merrill A. Peterson

-Euxoa atristrigata is a fall-flying small to medium-size Euxoa (FW length 14–16 mm) with streaky brown forewings with prominent black markings that include long fused orbicular and reniform spots and black lines near the outer margins, and a light hindwing.
+Euxoa atristrigata is a fall-flying, small to medium-sized Euxoa (FW length 14–16 mm) with light hindwings and streaky brown forewings with prominent black markings that include long, fused orbicular and reniform spots and black lines near the outer margins.
 The forewing ground color is even brown, slightly suffused with gray between the veins in the posterior median subterminal areas.
 The narrow terminal area is dark brown-gray.
 The cell is black, but the cell is nearly filled by the spots giving the appearance that the outlines of the spots are unusally thick.
 A black basal dash extends to the base of the claviform spot.
 The veins are dark.
 The transverse lines other than the subterminal lines are obsolete except at the costa.
-The subterminal line is evident as the jagged transition between the brown subterminal and gray terminal areas, the uneven nature of which is accentuated by very long black lines between the veins across the mid-wing.
-Teeth of the subterminal area reach the outer margin opposite the cell and at the W-mark on the mid-wing.
+The subterminal line is evident as the jagged transition between the brown subterminal and gray terminal areas, the uneven nature of which is accentuated by very long black lines between the veins across the mid-forewing.
+Teeth of the subterminal area reach the outer margin opposite the cell and at the W-mark on the mid-forewing.
 The forewing spots are thick and black.
 The orbicular spot is very lone and is fused to the C-shaped reniform spots.
 These spots are filled with the ground color and a dark streak in the orbicular spot.
 The claviform is long and black, the length exaggerated by the black basal dash.
 The male hindwing and fringe are white with darker gray veins and terminal line; that of the female is brownish off-white with increased gray marginal suffusion, and a white fringe with a gray base.
 The head and thorax are brown with a black line across the mid-collar.
 A frontal tubercle is present.
 The male antenna is weakly bipectinate.
 Euxoa atristrigata is a member of the large subgenus Euxoa.

 This species can be identified by its late summer and early fall flight period, brown color, and streaky pattern with long fused orbicular and reniform spots and long black lines near the outer margin.
-Other fall-flying Euxoa species with fused spots, such as E. hollemanni and E. nevada, area gray rather than brown and lack the bold black elements of the forewing pattern.
+Other fall-flying Euxoa species with fused spots, such as E. hollemanni and E. nevada, are gray rather than brown, and lack the bold, black elements of the forewing pattern.
 Euxoa subandera is a brown species with fused spots, although it flies in mid-summer rather than in the fall.
 It is a smaller species than E. atristrigata, and has a dark hindwing.
-Agrotis venerabilis, is another streaky fall-flying moth that resemble E. atristrigata in size and general appearance.
-It has a long black claviform spot but its spots are unfused.
-Females of E. atristrigata have heavily sclerotized processes on the ovipositor lobes which are fused across midline.
-These can sometimes be observed in undissected specimens under moderate magnification although the distinctive pattern of this moth rarely requires examination of structural characters for positive identification.
+Agrotis venerabilis is another streaky fall-flying moth that resemble E. atristrigata in size and general appearance.
+It has a long, black claviform spot, but its spots are unfused.
+Females of E. atristrigata have heavily sclerotized processes on the ovipositor lobes, which are fused across midline.
+These can sometimes be observed in undissected specimens under moderate magnification, although the distinctive pattern of this moth rarely requires examination of structural characters for positive identification.

 The type locality of Agrotis atristrigata Smith is British Columbia.